mrciolino/wiki-backup/classes/gondian-artificer.md

 # Warforged Gondian Artificer
 *Prerequisite: Warforged*

 Forged by the legendary artificer Bazzdos, the Gondian Warforged are living constructs who embody the perfection of tool mastery, the power of the forge, and the genius of magical communication.
-These mechanized artificers have integrated workshops, communication arrays, or flight systems directly into their bodies, becoming living embodiments of their chosen craft and architects of construct civilization.
+These mechanized **artificers have integrated workshops, communication arrays, or flight systems directly into their bodies**, becoming living embodiments of their chosen craft and architects of construct civilization.

 ## Tool Proficiency